HDTian/TVMR/README.md

 ```R
 MPCMRres<-MPCMR_GMM( Gmatrix=my_Gmatrix, res=my_res, Yvector=my_Yvector, Gymatrix=my_Gymatrix, IDmatch=my_IDmatch)
 ```

+### Two-sample individual data
+If your individual outcome data is in two-sample with `Dat` or you just wish to treat your data as the two-sample case (e.g. your overlapping sample only contains a contains only a small fraction of identical individuals ), then obtain the summary statistics from the individual outcome data, and refer to the summary data fit scenario below.

 ### Summary data
 If your outcome data is only summary information, prepare the following variables:
 * the matrix of genetic variants for the exposure: `my_Gmatrix`;